iksmada/MOOD-NAS/README.md

 ```

 The `CODE` should be a variable name on genotypes.py file (e.g. `PC_DARTS_cifar` or `l2_loss_2e01`).
 Other parameters are compatible with `python train.py` original arguments.
 The `--train_portion` controls the train/validation portion.
 0.9 for instance use 90% of data for training ans 10% for validation.
+For this case the validation is used only to log the accuracy in the validation set.
+No decision or stopping criterion is made based on it.

 #### Make the model selection